Psoriasis and makeup

 Psoriasis and sport

 Since ancient times physical activity has always been essential to the lives of individuals and communities.
 In the past it was more common for people to be involved in physical activity, whether in sports or manual work.
-For that reason, ancient peoples generally had thinner more muscular bodies with stronger constitutions than their modern
+For that reason, ancient people generally had thinner more muscular bodies with stronger constitutions.
+The practice of sport is beneficial for the well-being of the individual to achieve healthy life, relaxation exercises and the practice of tai chi and yoga are beneficial to psoriasis patients.

 Myths about Psoriasis